graeme-a-stewart/cpp-concurrency/doc/04a-TBBTasks.md

 As usual, with more control comes more power, with more power comes more responsibility (i.e. if you make lots of tiny tasks, TBB will abide and performance will suffer, ref parallel_for_each).
+The documentation states:

-A rule of thumb is that a task should take at least 10000 cpu-cycles e.g. 200 sin() calls.
+"A rule of thumb is that grainsize iterations of operator() should take at least 10,000-100,000 instructions to execute."

+e.g. 200 sin() calls.

 ```